 Parsley is said to be fatal to small birds, including housebirds such as parrots.

-1 tsp dried Parsley = 1 tbsp fresh chopped = 2 sprigs fresh
+1 teaspoon dried Parsley = 1 tablespoon fresh chopped = 2 sprigs fresh

 1 average-size bunch flat Parsley = 4 cups very loosely packed